+PART VII

-Part VII Natural deduction for FOL
+Natural deduction for FOL

-Chapter 32 Basic rules for FOL
+Basic rules for FOL

-FOL makes use of all of the connectives of TFL.
+The language of FOL makes use of all of the connectives of TFL.
 So proofs in FOL will use all of the basic and derived rules from Part IV.
 We will also use the proof-theoretic notions (particularly, the symbol '+') introduced there.
 However, we will also need some new basic rules to govern the quantifiers, and to govern the identity sign.